mkijowski/lab4-ceg-3400/LAB4-INSTRUCTIONS.md

 your co-workers you need to lock your system down.

-Identify all NEEDED ports for your standard communications with this server (SSH) and block ***ALL OTHER PORTS***.
+Identify all NEEDED ports for your standard communications with this server (SSH) and block ***ALL OTHER PORTS*** in the same manner as task 2 using the `REJECT` action.

 ***Hint:*** you will likely mess this up when deploying, be sure to document and `git commit` / `git push` all files including your final task 4 iptables-rules file before attempting this task.
-If you lock yourself out that is OK, just answer all questions for this task.
+If you lock yourself out that is OK, a reboot should fix it.

 ---